Alex Langsam: Business career

 In 1976, Langsam bought the Country House Hotel in Didsbury, Manchester.
 The building had been derelict, and he renamed it the Britannia Hotel, which then became the name of the chain.
 In 1982, his business expanded by purchasing the assets of British Transport Hotels, a division of British Rail.

 By 2011, Langsam had an estimated wealth of £64 million from 36 hotels, including the Adelphi Hotel in Liverpool and the Grand Hotel, Scarborough.
 He said that his business plan involved buying and renovating declining historical hotels and pitching them to the mass market; the Great Recession had led to more British tourists holidaying in their own country.

 In February 2011, Langsam paid an estimated £20 million to buy Pontins holiday resorts, which was under administration.
 The deal saved 850 jobs.

 In the 2020s, Britannia entered contracts with the UK government to house asylum seekers, earning Langsam the nickname "The Asylum King".
 By June 2023, the company was accommodating a tenth of the asylum seekers in the country, with 17 hotels block-booked by the government.
 In the 2021–22 financial year, the company made record profits of £33.4 million.
 Tim Naor Hilton, chief executive of Refugee Action, criticised companies for profiting from the asylum crisis.
 In the 2025 Sunday Times Rich List, Langsam featured at number 311 with an estimated wealth of £401 million.
+In February 2026, Langsam was listed 90th on the Sunday Times Tax List with an estimated £12.8 million.

 Legal affairs

 Since 1999, Langsam has had non-domiciled status with the Inland Revenue through his father's Austrian residence.
 He sued his accountants, Hacker Young, for negligence for not informing him in 1993 that he qualified for this; he achieved the status in 1999 on the advice of other accountants.
-Hacker Young paid Langsam £1 million in a confidential settlement, without admitting liability.
+Hacker Young paid Langsam £1 million in a confidential settlement in 2006, without admitting liability.

 After the Hacker Young case, Langsam sued his solicitors, Beachcroft, alleging that they had given him "extremely cautious" advice in that case, and that he could have settled for £3 million.
-His case was rejected by the High Court of Justice, and at the Court of Appeal in 2013; a judge at the latter said "Mr Langsam’s claim is highly unusual, if not unprecedented".
+His case was rejected by the High Court of Justice, and at the Court of Appeal in 2013; a judge at the latter said "Mr Langsam's claim is highly unusual, if not unprecedented".